 Other Interests.
 Spinco also will own or have interests in a variety of other assets.
-Some of its other interests will include unsold condos in a luxury condominium community, a profit interest in two golf courses in Nevada, a ground lease relating to GGP's headquarters building in Chicago, and other land parcels.
-The aggregate net book value as of June 30, 2010 of these properties and interests was \$212.9 million.
+Some of its other interests will include unsold condos in a luxury condominium community, a profits interest in two golf courses in Nevada and other land parcels.